How Legal Consolidated’s Family Trust Annual Distribution Minutes operate under section 100A Income Tax Assessment Act

 What makes a journal entry effective?
 There must be a legal basis for the transaction.
 This requires documents and deeds that support that legal basis.

 Question: Dear Dr Davies, some of our family trust clients have children approaching 18 years of age.
 (Therefore, the minor’s 66% penalty tax rate no longer applies.)

 The Family Trust’s Trustee is often Dad (the man or straw) or his corporate trustee.
-Dad wants to now start distributing serious amounts of money to his 18-year-old child.
-This is generally between $18,200 to $180,000.
+Dad wants to start distributing serious amounts of money to his 18-year-old child.
+This is often between $18,200 to $180,000 each financial year.

 In effect, the Family Trust will owe the child this money.
 Or, as you like to call it, an Unpaid President Entitlement (UPEs).

 Trustee Dad distributes $20k pa to his daughter.
 This is for 10 years.
 This is between 18 and 28 years old.
 The girl is owed $200k at 28 years old.

 - Bankrupt: if she goes bankrupt, Dad must hand over the $200k to the trustee in bankruptcy.
 A terrible result.

 - Divorce: say half of the $200k goes to his future son-in-law.
 This is $100k if she divorces.
 This is assuming the son-in-law gets about 50% of the marriage assets in a divorce.

 Should we, therefore, recommend to Family Trust trustees that all credit balances of beneficiary unpaid entitlements, be paid out to the young adult?

 So that this credit balance is not an asset for bankruptcy and divorce.